madzera/happytree/README.md

 ### What is your purpose?

-The HappyTree API has two main purposes:
+The HappyTree API has three main purposes:

 <ol>
-<li>Transform the linear data structure of
- <b>POJO/Model Java objects</b> into trees;</li>
-<li>Handle nodes within trees, in order to perform operations such as
+<li>Handle Java Model Objects as it is nodes within trees, in order
- copying, cutting, removing, creating, persisting or updating;</li>
+ to perform operations such as copying, cutting, removing, creating, persisting or updating;</li>
+<li>Transform linear data structures of <b>Java Model Objects</b> into
+ trees;</li>
+ <li>Create and manage multiple trees of these objects.</li>
 </ol>

 The first purpose is suitable for situations in which the API client